-First take 2 cups whole wheat flour, ½ teaspoon salt and 2 teaspoon oil in a mixing bowl or pan.
+First take whole wheat flour, salt and oil in a mixing bowl or pan.
 Mix very well.

 Then add ½ cup water.

 Begin to knead.
 Add more water if required while kneading.

 I added overall ⅔ cup water.
 Depending on the quality of flour, you can add less or more water.

 Knead to a soft and smooth dough.
 Cover the bowl with a lid and keep aside the paratha dough for 30 minutes.

 Rinse, peel and grate 350 grams beetroot or 4 medium sized beetroots.
 You should be able to get 2 cups tightly packed beetroots.

 Heat a pan and add 1 teaspoon oil.
 Then add the grated beetroot.

 Saute the beetroot on a low heat for 5 to 6 minutes, till there is no moisture in them.
 They will be partly cooked and also appear dry.

 Now add the following seasonings - finely chopped green chilies, dry mango powder or dry pomegranate powder, garam masala powder and salt as required.